sebastianbergmann/phpunit/.github/CONTRIBUTING.md

 Please do not report a bug for a [version of PHPUnit that is no longer supported](https://phpunit.de/supported-versions.html).
 Please do not report a bug if you are using a [version of PHP that is not supported by the version of PHPUnit](https://phpunit.de/supported-versions.html) you are using.

+Please do not report an issue if you are not using PHPUnit directly, but rather a third-party wrapper around it.

+Please do not report an issue if you are using a third-party extension such as alternative output printers.

 Please post code and output as text ([using proper markup](https://guides.github.com/features/mastering-markdown/)).
 Do not post screenshots of code or output.

 Please include the output of `composer info | sort` if you installed PHPUnit using Composer.